mvolkmann/blog/src/prolog.md

 Often the atoms `true` and `false` are used to represent Boolean values, but these do not have a predefined meaning.

-Rather than writing a rule that set an argument to `true` or `false`, it is preferable to write a rule that succeeds or fails.
+Rather than writing a rule that sets an argument to `true` or `false`, it is preferable to write a rule that either succeeds or fails.

 ### Numbers